d4rc0d3x/msf-exp-collection/README.md

 Copy the entire content of the "msf4-root" to your ~"/.msf4/modules/" directory

-- MODULES CONFIGURATION
+-> MODULES CONFIGURATION

 Search for your metasploit modules "mixins.rb" file, generally in "~<msf_root_directory>/lib/msf/core/auxiliary/mixins.rb" Include the following entries at the end of the file:

-  require '/root/.msf4/modules/lib/msf/core/auxiliary/sip'
-  require '/root/.msf4/modules/lib/msf/core/auxiliary/msrp'
-  require '/root/.msf4/modules/lib/msf/core/auxiliary/skinny'

-- EXPLOITS CONFIGURATION
+-> EXPLOITS CONFIGURATION

 Search for your metasploit modules "mixins.rb" file, generally in "~<msf_root_directory>tools/modules/module_mixins.rb" Include the following entries at the end of the file:

-- FINAL CONFIGURATIONS
+-> FINAL CONFIGURATIONS

 Restart metasploit framework

-\# service metasploit restart
+root:/root# service metasploit restart
 ....